angular-gantt/angular-gantt/docs/plugins/tooltips.md

     default: `MMM DD, HH:mm`

+- ### template

+    Template to use for tooltip element.

+- ### template-url

+    URL of template to use for tooltip element.

+    If `undefined` or `plugins/tooltips/tooltip.tmpl.html`, default template will be used.

+    *note: template-url must be different than `plugins/tooltips/tooltip.tmpl.html`, or it will use default template included in `angular-gantt-plugins.js` or `angular-gantt-tooltips.js`.*

 Attributes can be defined for a specific `Row` or `Task` object using an object named `tooltips`

     {